-It is important to think about the questions you may wish to ask.
+It is important to think about the questions you may wish to ask for sure.
+But please bare in mind I have boundaries, and with good reason.
 One cannot demand from a preacher, for a preachers role is to facilitate a message.
 The invitee’s role is to take part and listen to the message.
 In this section I will try and deal with some of the very frequent questions I am asked.

 Can we come and see you performing your role at someone's event?